 We don’t know what causes most thyroid cancers.
 But there are some factors that might increase your risk of developing it.

-Having any of these risk factors doesn’t mean that you will definitely develop cancer.
+Having any of these risk factors doesn’t mean that you will definitely develop thyroid cancer.

 Some non cancerous (benign) conditions of the thyroid increase your risk of thyroid cancer.
 These include: